-The Board Retreat is always in June or July during an afternoon, location determined on availability.
+The Board Retreat is always in June or July, location determined on availability.
 The two Budget Meetings are scheduled in September and October - prior to the Budget getting approved by the Park Board of Commissioners at the November Regular Board Meeting.